start early and

 websites for EAL

 The following links will give you an Induction Pack for secondary pupils who are new to English.
 There are flashcard links, games, activities and web links to practice and develop vocabulary learning.
-There are also QR codes for quick links to online activities.
+There are also QR codes for quick links to online activities, a record of activities sheet to keep a track of what subjects have been covered and a folder full of Topic Words lists for each subject.

 Secondary Induction Pack